The best corporate cards in Australia compared

 Airwallex Corporate Card is a multi-currency debit card that pays from existing currency balances to reduce FX fees.

-Revolut Corporate Card is a multi-currency debit card that draws from existing balances or exchanges at interbank rate when payments are made.
+Revolut Corporate Card is a multi-currency debit card that draws from existing balances or exchanges at the interbank rate when payments are made.

-Card | Number of employees/cards | Multicurrency access | Annual fee | Expense management | Business Account integration | Card and spending controls |
+Card | Number of employees/cards | Multi-currency access | Annual fee | Expense management | Business account integration | Card and spending controls |

 |---|---|---|---|---|---|---|

-Airwallex Corporate Card | Unlimited virtual cards; 10 free physical (Explore); 50 (Grow); unlimited (Accelerate) | Airwallex Global Accounts from A$29 per month (monthly fee waiver available for Explore tier) | ||||
+Airwallex Corporate Card | Unlimited virtual cards; 10 free company cards (Explore), 50 (Grow), unlimited (Accelerate) | A$29/month (waived with A$5k+ monthly deposits or A$10k+ balance) | ||||

-Revolut Corporate Card | Up to 3 physical cards per employee |
+Revolut Corporate Card | Up to 3 physical and 50 virtual cards per team member | Business plans from A$15/month (Basic) |

-|
+| |||

-NAB Business Card | Multiple employee cards available |
+NAB Business Card | Multiple employee cards available | A$9 per month per card |

-| ||
+| |||

 Common fees to expect on corporate spending cards